mrh9663-del/rlac/_pages/assignment-1.md

 Second, data cleaning had a major impact on results.
 Early versions of the analysis were dominated by licensing language.
 This shows how easily computational analysis can be misleading if the data is not carefully prepared.

 Finally, Voyant focuses on frequency, not meaning.
 It cannot detect irony, tone, or narrative importance.
+For instance, now adays a word such as cloud can mean a server on the internet, such a meaning for this word didn't exist in the 1950s which can give wrong interpretations of the text.

 ### Future Questions

 With a larger corpus, it would be interesting to isolate only Doctorow's texts and examine software-related control more closely.
-Another direction would be sentiment analysis to compare emotional tone across time.
+Another direction would be opionion based analysis to compare emotional tone across time.